jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-7/section-2/chapter-1d.md

 Walk forth by all means if your situation is disagreeable and your house smokes too much for you.
 But walk forth without fretting, murmuring, or complaining.
 Walk forth calmly, contentedly, rejoicingly, returning thanks to the Gods.
 The Gods from their infinite bounty, have opened the safe harbour of death.
 It is ready to receive us from the stormy ocean of human life.
 It is beyond the reach of human rage and injustice.
 It is large enough to contain all those who wish and all those who do not wish to retire to it.
 It is an asylum which takes away from every man every pretence of complaining or even of fancying that there can be any evil in human life, except that which he may suffer from his own folly and weakness.
 {{< /q >}}

-{{< s v="30" >}} In the few fragments of their philosophy which have come down to us, the Stoics sometimes talk of leaving life with a gaiety and even with a levity.
-This might induce us to believe that they believed that we could morally leave life wantonly, on the slightest disgust or uneasiness.

-Epictetus says:

-{{< q >}}
-'When you drink with such a person, you complain of his long stories about his Mysian wars.

-"He says "Now my friend, having told you how I succeeded at such a place, I will tell you how I was besieged in another."

-But if you do not want to be troubled with his long stories, do not accept of his supper.
-If you accept his supper, you cannot complain of his long stories.
-It is the same case with the evils of human life.
-Never complain of something which is in your power at all times to get rid of.'
-{{< /q >}}

-However, despite this gaiety and levity of expression, the alternative of leaving life or of remaining in it, was a most serious and important matter for the Stoics.
-We should never leave it until we were distinctly called on to do so by that superintending power which originally placed us in it.
-But we were to consider ourselves as called on to do so, not merely at the appointed and unavoidable term of human life.

-Whenever that superintending Power rendered our life the proper object of rejection, the great rule which he had given us for the direction of our conduct required us to leave it.
-We might then hear the awful and benevolent voice of that divine Being distinctly calling on us to do so.

-{{< s v="31" >}} It was on this account that it might be the duty of a wise man to remove out of life though he was perfectly happy.

-While, on the contrary, it might be the duty of a weak man to remain in it, though he was miserable.
-If, in the wise man's situation, there were more circumstances of rejection, the whole situation became the object of rejection.
-The rule which the Gods had given him for the direction of his conduct, required that he should remove out of it as fast as the circumstances rendered convenient.

-However, he was perfectly happy even while he remained in it.

-He had placed his happiness not in:
-- obtaining the objects of his choice, or
-- avoiding the objects of his rejection

-He always placed his happiness in choosing and rejecting with exact propriety the fitness of his endeavours and exertions, not in its success.
-If, in the weak man's situation, there were more circumstances of choice, his whole situation became the proper object of choice.
-It was his duty to remain in it.
-However, he was unhappy from not knowing how to use those circumstances.
-Even if his cards were so good, he did not know how to play them.
-He could get no real satisfaction on the progress of the game whatever way it turns out.

-{{< s v="32" >}} Suicide was a common doctrine to the ancient philosophers even to the peaceable and indolent Epicureans.
-The Stoics insisted on the propriety of suicide.

-During that age,the founders of all the principal sects of ancient philosophy flourished.
-During the Peloponnesian war and many years after it ended, all the Greek republics were almost always distracted by the most furious factions at home.
-Abroad, they were involved in the most sanguinary wars.

-Each faction sought superiority and the complete destruction of all its enemies, or what was not less cruel, to:
-- reduce them into domestic slavery, the vilest of all states
-- to sell them, man, woman, and child, like herds of cattle, to the highest bidder in the market

-The smallness of most of those states raised the possibility of them falling into that very calamity which they perhaps inflicted or attempted on their neighbours.

-In this disorderly state of things, the most perfect innocence, joined to the highest rank and greatest public services, could not secure any man from being condemned to the most cruel punishment of some hostile faction.
-Even if he was at home and among his own relations and fellow-citizens.
-He was exposed to greater injuries and insults if= he were taken prisoner in war, or his city was conquered
-But every man naturally familiarizes his imagination with the distresses he foresees frequently exposed to him.
-It is impossible that a sailor should not frequently think of= storms and shipwrecks foundering at sea how he will feel and act on such occasions

-In the same way, it was impossible that a Greek patriot or hero should not familiarize his imagination with all the calamities he is constantly expose to.
-An American savage=
-- prepares his death-song,
-- considers how to act when he has fallen into the hands of his enemies,
-- is put to death in the most lingering tortures amidst the insults and derision of all the spectators.

-A Greek patriot would think about his sufferings when captured, enslaved, and tortured.

-But the philosophers of all the sects very justly represented virtue or wise, just, firm, and temperate conduct as the most probable, certain and infallible road to happiness even in this life.
-However, this conduct could not always exempt.
-It might even sometimes expose the person to all the calamities during those unsettled times.

-Therefore, they tried to show that happiness was independent of fortune.
-- The Stoics showed that happiness was independent altogether.
-- The Platonic and Aristolean philosophers showed that happiness was independent in a great measure.

-Firstly, wise, prudent, and good conduct most likely ensured success in all undertakings.
-Secondly, if it fails, the virtuous man can still enjoy=
-- the complete approbation of his own breast and keep calm and have peace within.
-- the love and esteem of every intelligent and impartial spectator.

-{{< s v="33" >}} Those philosophers tried to show that the greatest misfortunes could be supported more easily than imagined.
-They tried to point out the comforts we might still enjoy when:
-- reduced to poverty
-- driven into banishment
-- exposed to the injustice of popular clamour
-- labouring under blindness, deafness, in old age, near death

-They pointed out, too, how his constancy could be supported under the agonies of=
-- pain and torture
-- sickness
-- sorrow for the loss of children, death of friends and relations, etc.

-The ancient philosophers' writings on these subjects are the most instructive and interesting remains of antiquity.
-The spirit and manhood of their doctrines make a wonderful contrast with the desponding, plaintive, and whining tone of some modern systems.

-{{< s v="34" >}} Milton says that those ancient philosophers suggested how to arm the hardened breast with stubborn patience, as with triple steel, they tried to convince their followers that:
-- there was no evil in death
-- if their situation became too hard, the could kill themselves without fear.
-- if there was no world beyond the present, death could be no evil
-- if there was another world, the Gods must likewise be there.

-A just man could fear no evil while under their protection.
-In short, those philosophers prepared a death-song which the Greek patriots and heroes might use on the proper occasions.

-Of all the sects, I think the Stoics prepared the most animated and spirited song by far.